fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 > note: while at this time the machine has been deployed, you won't be able to connect to it; that is because if you look at the code, there is not public IP on the network interface; we also did not specify a network security group and NAT gateway - or a bastion service - which would be higly recommended to use in Real World, to provide a secure access to the VM; adding these would make things a lot more complex so we skip this; if you really curious, you can go to the VM on the portal, select "Connect" and Azure will automatically provision a free bastion instance for you, however this is not in the scope of Terraform, nor I am going to explain how to use SSH keys...

-- once we done with observing our great work, run `terraform destroy` to de-provision all the resources
+- once we done with observing our great work, run `terraform destroy` to de-provision all the resources :boom:

-## Move to multiple VM-s
+## Move to multiple VM-s :computer: :computer: :computer:

 Now we are getting to the fun-part.
 Building one VM in a subnet, and one subnet in a vnet, and one vnet in a resource group is hardly what we need, often times we need multiple instances.
 With individually changing parameters.
 And that means  we need reusable pieces of code, also called [Terraform modules](https://developer.hashicorp.com/terraform/language/modules).